-On the other side, God promotes thoughtful reflection and freedom of choice—to the point that he even respects a person’s right to make wrong choices.
-But when someone’s choices destroy the freedoms of others and their ability to choose, God operates from a position of justice and eventually steps in to protect the innocent.
+On the other side, God promotes thoughtful reflection and freedom of choice.
+He does this to the point that he even respects a person’s right to make wrong choices.
+But when someone’s choices destroy the freedoms of others and their ability to choose, God operates from a position of justice.
+God eventually steps in to protect the innocent.
 To bring about closure and to finally eradicate sin from the universe, God will destroy those who refuse to be separated from evil (coercion, violence and hate).
-Scripture refers to this as one of God’s “strange acts.”
+Scripture refers to this as one of God’s strange acts.
 It is strange because it is out of character with what he normally does.

 “The Lord will come as he did against the Philistines at Mount Perazim and against the Amorites at Gibeon.
 He will come to do a strange thing; he will come to do an unusual deed: For the Lord, the Lord of Heaven’s Armies, has plainly said that he is determined to crush the whole land” (Isaiah 28:21-22, NLT).